Yes, tech can help lower stress with Parkinson’s.

 Online fitness

 Like we always say, exercise is the best medicine for Parkinson’s.
-Studies have shown that consistent, vigorous, physical activity can help reduce motor and non-motor symptoms of PD and slow down symptom progression.
-From Jane Fonda VHS tapes to the world’s first treadmill, people have been using tech for decades to help make fitness fun.
+Consistent, vigorous, physical activity can help reduce motor and non-motor symptoms of PD and slow down symptom progression.
+From Jane Fonda VHS tapes to the world’s first treadmill, people have been using tech for decades to enhance their fitness journeys.

 Social media

-Social media sites like Facebook, Twitter and Instagram are a double-edged sword.
+Social media sites like Facebook, X, TikTok, and Instagram are a double-edged sword.
 One on hand, they can help us stay connected with friends and loved ones across the country, leading to better mental and emotional health.
-(And who doesn’t love bonding with others over a silly meme or an adorable animal video?)

-On the other hand, social media can be addictive and misleading.
-It’s a breeding ground for bullying, peer pressure, feelings of insecurity and unrealistic expectations.
-Funny how a technology that’s supposed to make you feel connected to others can also make you feel isolated, lonely or depressed depending on your mood.
+On the other hand, social media can also be addictive and misleading.
+It’s a breeding ground for misinformation, bullying, peer pressure, feelings of insecurity, and unrealistic expectations.
+Funny how a technology that’s supposed to make you feel connected to others can also make you feel isolated, lonely, or depressed depending on your mood.